Please read on for some November gardening tips.

 Even a slight leak in the roof of your shed can cause severe damp and mould problems.
 It is generally too damp at this time of year to completely reroof a felt roof, but you can still patch leaking areas using felt and bitumen glue when there is a suitably dry spell.
 For other types of roof, use a sealant recommended by the manufacturer to deal with cracks.
-If you have had a leak, ensure all damp items are removed until dry.
+If you have had a leak, ensure you remove all damp items until dry.
 It’s also advisable to avoid leaving absorbent materials, such as cardboard and textiles in outdoor storage.

 Article and images kindly provided by J. Allan Longshadow of wordworx.